beerush-id/monopkg/docs/guides/overview.md

 # Welcome to MonoPKG

 **MonoPKG** is your go-to CLI tool for managing monorepos effortlessly.
 It offers a suite of commands to handle dependencies, scripts, and package versions within a monorepo, making your development process smoother and more efficient.
 If you enjoy doing everything manually, skip it!
 It's not for you. 😅

 ::: tip Just Don't!
 **`MonoPKG`** isn't here to dethrone `turbo`, `nx`, `lerna`, or any other monorepo giants.
 It's your friendly neighborhood tool designed to make package management in a monorepo a breeze.
 So, no need for epic showdowns or comparisons.
 Just enjoy the simplicity! 🍺
 :::

 ## Why Use MonoPKG?

 Imagine you have the following monorepo structure:

-::: info root
+::: details Your Awesome Monorepo

 ```plaintext
 ├─ apps